-Located on Custer Hill west of the old golf course area, this trail can be accessed from Infantry Drive off Trooper Drive.
+Located on Custer Hill near the golf course, this trail can be accessed from Infantry Drive off Trooper Drive.
 Visit the bird viewing area constructed in 2012 along the wide asphalt trail.
 Woodpeckers, blue jays, black-capped chickadees, vireos, warblers, towhees, nuthatches, and finches may be seen from this trail.